vineelkovvuri/vineelkovvuri.github.io/content/blog/paging-101/index.md

 ## What is Self mapping?

-**Self-mapping** is a clever way to create page tables that removes the restriction of identity mapping.
+**Self-mapping** is a clever way to create page tables and map them on the fly removing the restriction of identity mapping.
 In other words, page tables for new memory regions need not be pre-allocated and mapped.
+How is this achieved?

 Firstly, Self-mapping does not change the way the CPU resolves the *"normal"* VA to PA translations once it is enabled.
 But it does change how the page tables